-In black box penetration testing, the pen tester starts with no information or access to the system being tested.
+In a black box penetration test, the pen tester starts with no information or access to the system being tested.
 They have to gather information and break in on their own, just like a real-world hacker would.

 This type of pen test closely simulates an actual attack, and is especially adept at assessing perimeter security.
-Once a black box pen tester identifies these vulnerabilities, the company can shore up their defenses so as to prevent future attacks.
+The black box pen tester identifies vulnerabilities and attempts to exploit them, so that the company can shore up its defenses and prevent future attacks.

 Black Box vs White Box Penetration Testing

 In a white box penetration test, on the other hand, pen testers start with a full view of the system being evaluated.
-Where black box penetration testing more closely simulates an actual attack, white box pen testers’ high level of starting access allows them to be extremely thorough, especially when it comes to auditing the interior of the system for vulnerabilities.
+Where black box pen testers’ lack of access more closely simulates an actual attack, white box pen testers’ high level of starting access allows them to be extremely thorough, especially when it comes to auditing the interior of the system for vulnerabilities.

 Black box penetration testing more closely resembles an actual attack than white box pen testing does, and is especially adept at identifying vulnerabilities on a system’s perimeter.
-The lack of information is an asset, in that it makes the black box pen tester a neutral outsider and enables them to adapt a true hacker mindset as they probe the system.
+The lack of information is an asset, in that it enables the pen tester to adopt a true hacker mindset as they probe the system.
 Black box pen testers might try approaches, such as phishing attacks, that a white box pen tester would not have to use to gain entry to the system.

 Black box pen testing is often faster and less expensive than white box pen testing.
-But because it relies on guess-and-check tactics, it can be harder to scope than white box testing, and the length of the test might prove unpredictable in comparison.
+But because it relies on trial-and-error tactics, it can be harder to scope than white box testing, and the length of the test can prove unpredictable.

 Compared to white box penetration testing, black box testing is usually less comprehensive, especially when it comes to internal security.
 Black box pen testers focus more narrowly on breaking in; white box pen testers thoroughly audit the system from the inside, and can examine things a black box testers would never reach, such as an application’s code.